cllckn/decision-support-systems/module3/README.md

 - **`$`** – The jQuery function.
 - **`selector`** – Selects an HTML element (e.g., `#id`, `.class`, `tag`).
 - **`action()`** – The operation to perform (e.g., `hide()`, `show()`, `click()`).

+**For the following jQuery code snippets, you are required to use a Node.js-based web application.
+You must embed these code snippets into a HTML file.**

 ### **Example: Hiding a Paragraph on Click**
 1. Add a button and a paragraph in your HTML.